Phoenix Pay

 Verify the Signature

-Use the Ed25519 public key (from /api/.well-known/signing-key) to verify the signature against the signing input.
+Use the Ed25519 public key from /api/.well-known/signing-key to verify.

 Verification Examples